cornell-sun/sun-wordpress/README.md

 # Sun-Wordpress Overview
 Wordpress plugin that extends the current core Wordpress functionality for the Cornell Sun iOS app

-# Added Functionality
+# Added Post Information
-Add additional information to the post object to prevent additional Wordpress API call
+Add additional information to the post object to prevent additional Wordpress API call.
+Please note that all extra fields are located within the `post_info_dict` dictionary in the response.

 ## author_dict